 NAIS Lowland Pilot: West Wiltshire

-The project aims to improve understanding and protection of the archaeology of the Avon vale in West Wiltshire, which is sandwiched between the better known historic landscapes of the Cotswolds to the west and the Wiltshire downs to the east.
+The project aimed to improve understanding and protection of the archaeology of the Avon vale in West Wiltshire.
+This lies between the better known historic landscapes of the Cotswolds to the west and the Wiltshire downs to the east.

-This is the second in a suite of new projects designed to integrate aerial mapping with other techniques of archaeological investigation, in order to identify and protect the most significant sites and monuments.
-It is due to be completed in 2015.
+This was the second in a suite of new projects designed to integrate aerial mapping with other techniques of archaeological investigation, in order to identify and protect the most significant sites and monuments.
+It finished in 2016.

 Protecting Wiltshire’s heritage